 How exactly?
-Well, many implied that the white line resembles a fat belly that can be seen in an opening between a red t-shirt and a blue jeans.
+Well, many implied that the white line resembles a fat belly that can be seen in an opening between a red t-shirt and blue jeans.
 Really offending, isn’t it?
 Moreover, it is well-known that sweet carbonated drinks are a shortcut to obesity.
 So, why reminding this to customers?
-Not all of them thought that way of course, but with help of the internet logo became part of countless memes.
+Not all of them thought that way of course, but with help of the internet, the logo became part of countless memes.
 Even those how haven’t notice that variation before began to laugh at it.
 The lesson to learn here is that one must scrutinize a new label before issuing it.
 If a lame rebranding was spotted on the Internet – you won’t be able to remove it!

 - Nike logo history: its meaning and photo at the time of creation